Researcher: Abi Whitefield (PhD Student)

-Abi Whitefield (PhD Student), also Dr Charles Warren and Dr Althea Davies
+Supervisors: Dr Charles Warren, Dr Althea Davies

 (with funding from the University, Forestry and Land Scotland and SAGES)

-Photographer: David Quarrell
+Photography: David Quarrell